 When we were doing festivals before, you’d go on stage, come off and RORY GALLAGHER would go on.
 It’s a bit different now and there’s a load of them!

-Any DEPECHE MODE or YAZOO themed tribute planned for BAS II?
+Any DEPECHE MODE or YAZOO themed tribute planned?

 You’ve just given me a great idea!
 I went round to Vince’s years ago, he got out one of those holographic records and we tried it with the headphones on.
 With me, it was like having your haircut with a swarm of bees round your head!
 Maybe I’ll recreate that moment *laughs*